Skip to main content

 What’s Up, Doc? follows the casual mix-up of four identical plaid suitcases that land at the same San Francisco hotel one weekend.
 One has incriminating government files, one has a rich heiress’s collection of diamonds, one has an assortment of rocks that Howard needs for his academic presentation, one has Judy’s underwear.
 Through the course of the film, various interested parties converge on their targeted suitcases.
 If only they could tell which suitcase was which …

 But chaos comes to call long before the mix-ups are even discovered.
 The forcefully free-spirited Judy Maxwell (Barbra Streisand) sets her eye on the intellectual but awkward Howard Bannister (Ryan O’Neal), who is visiting presenting at a conference in hopes of securing a professional grant with his stuffy fiancé, Eunice (Madeline Khan in her delightful debut).
-When Judy presents herself as a romantic alternative, Howard shirks from the chaos she sows.
+When Judy announces herself as a romantic alternative, Howard shirks from the chaos she sows.
 But maybe there’s something to be gained by keeping her around.
 The academic board in charge of the grant sure seems to like her.
 And Howard sure seems to like who he is when he’s around her.
 But there’s no room in Howard’s sterile existence for all the fireworks Judy leaves in her wake.
-And as their own current of chaos intersects with all the parties pursuing the various plaid bags, Judy and Howard’s blooming relationship might just tear the city apart.
+And as their own current of disorder intersects with all the parties pursuing the various plaid bags, Judy and Howard’s blooming relationship might just tear the city apart.

 The movie is, in a word, chaos.
 Beautiful chaos.
 What’s Up, Doc? belongs to a special class of comedy known as screwball comedy, a kind of comedy that is defined by exaggerated situations and slapstick gags rather than purely by wit and snappy dialogue.
 These two classes obviously exist on a continuum, but screwball comedy displays its humor and absurdity through highly comical situations where everyone seems to be made of rubber.